 Chamber sealers aren't as popular as channel sealers (primarily because they're more expensive), so there aren't as many reviews on Amazon.
 Still, we recommend buying the cheapest bags you can find, because, once again, all the bags are probably made at the same factory in China, and differences in quality will be negligible.

-As you can see, chamber vac bags are cheaper than channel sealer bags, which is one of the advantages to having one of these bigger, heavier, more expensive sealers.
+As you can see, chamber vac bags are cheaper than edge sealer bags, which is one of the advantages to having one of these bigger, heavier, more expensive sealers.
 But you have to be careful when you buy: because the prices vary a lot, even among the same brands, including those listed here.
 Always buy the largest quantity you can afford to save the most money--vacuum sealer bags don't have an expiration date.

 Avid Armor (3 mil)